 Eric Newhall (English)

-CSP 18 SLAVERY AND EMANCIPATION IN FILM AND HISTORY.
+CSP 19.
+BURNING UP THE SCREEN: SLAVERY AND EMANCIPATION IN FILM AND HISTORY.

-As evidenced by the awarding of the 2014 best picture Oscar to Twelve Years a Slave, the historical subject of slavery is receiving unprecedented national attention in popular feature films.
+Course Description: The 2014 Best Picture Oscar awarded to Twelve Years a Slave is just one sign that the historical subject of slavery is receiving unprecedented national attention in popular feature films.
 This course will analyze the representation of slavery and emancipation in film.
-We will view several important works such as Sankofa, Beloved, Amistad, and Burn!, analyzing them in the light of published slave narratives, primary historical documents, historical scholarship and film criticism.
-Participants in the class will think and write about how film depicts the historical experience of slavery and we will analyze underlying issues of race, gender, violence, and struggles for freedom.
-The course begins with film and readings centered in US southern slave society and culminates with the depiction of modern day slavery in the Mende Nazer book Slave and film I Am Slave.
-In addition to regular class sessions taught by Occidental History Professor Sharla Fett, this course will also feature a series of guest visits by UCLA faculty member Dr. Brenda Stevenson.
+We will view several important works such as Gone with the Wind, Beloved, and Sankofa, analyzing them in light of published slave narratives, primary historical documents, historical scholarship and film criticism.
+Participants in the class will think and write about how film depicts the historical experiences of slavery and we will analyze underlying issues of race, gender, violence, and struggles for freedom illuminated in feature films.
+The course begins with film and readings centered in US southern slave society and culminates with a comparison of Twelve Years a Slave to the historical narrative.

 Sharla Fett (History)